KirillGribkov/rag/README.md

-Complire RAG system based on Infotecs Data for answering on questions with documintation context.
+Complite RAG system based on Infotecs Data for ansfering on questions with documentation context.